transpect/mml2tex/README.md

 mml2tex is an XProc/XSLT-library to convert MathML to LaTeX.

 You may either invoke mml2tex standalone or include it as library in your XSLT or XProc project.
-The LaTeX code is wrapped in a processing instruction named `mml2tex`.
+The LaTeX code is wrapped in processing instructions named `mml2tex`.

 Consider this XML input file …

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>